MarcoMen-Temp/Project18/README.md

   This file shows the boxplots for the different species of irises.
   Boxplots provide a clear visualisation of median(Q2),minimum(lower observation on whisker and maximum(highest observation) values,lower quartile(Q1),and upper quartile(Q3)  from iris.py of all 4 columns('Sepal Width', 'Sepal Lenght', 'Petal Width' and 'Petal Lenght')

+  #### LinReg.py

+  This file shows 2 Linear Regression graphs(one based on 'Sepal' variables and the other based on 'Petal' ),to help identify better co relationship between the 3 species.
+By viewing the both graphs, I could conclude that 'iris-virginica' and 'iris-versicolor' are closely related by their measured results.
+'Iris setosa' seems to be completely unrelated,as its results appear distant and distinguished from the other 2 species.